-The Somanike project comprises 86 claims, 2 mining concessions (known as the Marbridge mine concessions, “Marbridge”), with a 52 km2 surface area and is located about 25 km north-west of the town of Malartic, in the Abitibi region of Québec.
+The Somanike project comprises 95 claims over a 45 km2 surface area and is located about 25 km north-west of the town of Malartic, in the Abitibi region of Québec.
 The Somanike project was named as part of the signing of a cooperation agreement between Sphinx and the Abitibiwinni first nation, based at Pikogan, Québec.

 The project covers a favourable strike length of over 14 km and is comprised of Archean volcanic rocks (the Malartic and Louvicourt groups) and sedimentary rocks of the Kewagama group.
 This area represents the extension of volcanic units found in the Val d’Or area, which is well known for its many volcanogenic massive sulphide deposits and gold deposits.
 The project area includes a sequence of ultramafic rocks located south of the Mainville South regional fault and wedged between the La Motte pluton to the north, the Preissac pluton to the south and the La Corne pluton to the east.
 The geology of the area is essentially composed of komatiites, peridotites pyroxenites and both mafic and felsic volcanic rocks.
 A sedimentary unit, locally bearing massive sulphides (pyrrhotite and pyrite), is also observed in places.
 These lithologies belong to the La Motte-Vassan Formation, at the base of the Malartic Group.
 Lithogeochemistry data from historical drill holes indicate the presence of ultramafic rocks.